Announcement: special issue

 If the Journal Editors fail to satisfactorily address a complaint, or in the case of a very serious complaint indeed, or if a person wishes to report a complaint anonymously, then the complaint should be directed to the Journal’s Editorial Oversight Board, an independent governance and consultancy body made up of retired EJPE editors, at eob@ejpe.org.

-EJPE invites submissions for a forthcoming special issue devoted to the challenges posed by global pandemics, in general, and by the Covid–19 pandemic, in particular.
+EJPE invites submissions for a forthcoming special issue on Philosophical Contributions to Degrowth.
 Click here for more information.

 Mark Blaug Prize